The first thing you told me was of the heroin.

 “Hey there 🙂 How’s it going?”
 I say.
 I like my little smiley face.
 It’s endearing.
 I’m endearing.
 I’m endearing.
 I can repeat that to myself a million times, but only a part of me will ever believe it.

-You reply right away, almost like you anticipated my message.
+You reply right away, almost like you anticipated my message, even though I was the one who has just swiped right; no one knows at which point you swiped right yourself.
 “Pretty good.
 Trying not to freeze out here.
 I just moved here.
 How are you?”

 “Where are you from?
 I’m good.
 Dying of homework,” I reply wryly.
-I can see you laughing, somewhere eighteen miles away.
+I can see you laughing, somewhere eighteen miles away, even though I don’t know you or how you smile.
+Because everyone has that one mutual frenemy: homework.

 “Jacksonville, Florida.
 Where it’s warm.
 Unlike here.
 Maybe I can distract you ;),” you say.
 Your winky face sets me on edge.
 I don’t know what you mean by that.
 I don’t want to know what you mean by that.